-Introduction of Zi Su Ye:Folium Perillae or Perilla Leaf.
+Introduction of Zi Su Ye: Perilla Leaf

-TCM Herbalism:Medicinals and Classifications. ✵The article gives records of the herb Perilla Leaf, its English name, Latin name, property and flavor, its botanical source 2 plant species, ①.Perilla frutescens(L.)Britt., and ②.Perilla frutescens (L.) Britt.var.acuta(Thunb.)
-Kudo., with a detailed introduction to the botanical features of these two plants, the growth characteristics, and ecological environment of these two plants, the features of the herb Perilla Leaf, its pharmacological actions, medicinal efficacy, and administration guide.
+TCM Herbalism:Medicinals and Classifications. ✵The article records the herb Perilla Leaf, including its English name, Latin name, Pinyin name, properties and flavor, and botanical sources—two plant species: (1) Perilla frutescens (L.) Britt. and (2) Perilla frutescens (L.) Britt. var. acuta (Thunb.)
+Kudo—along with a detailed introduction to the botanical features, growth characteristics, and ecological environment of these two plants; the characteristics of the herb Perilla Leaf; its pharmacological actions, medicinal efficacy, and administration guidelines.

-growing perilla shrubs Pin Yin Name: Zǐ Sū Yè.
+growing perilla shrubs Pinyin Name: Zǐ Sū Yè

-English Name: Perilla Leaf.
+English Name: Perilla Leaf

-Latin Name: Folium Perillae.
+Latin Name: Folium Perillae

-Brief introduction: The herb Folium Perillae is the dried leaf of Perilla frutescens(L.) Britt., used (1).to induce sweating for treating wind-cold affliction, (2).to stop vomiting, and (3).as an antidote for fish and crab poisoning.
-The herb is commonly known as Perilla Leaf, Purple Perilla Leaf, Zǐ Sū Yè.
+Brief Introduction: Folium Perillae is the dried leaf of Perilla frutescens (L.) Britt., used (1) to induce sweating for treating wind-cold disorders, (2) to stop vomiting, and (3) as an antidote for fish and crab poisoning.
+It is commonly known as Perilla Leaf, Purple Perilla Leaf, or Zǐ Sū Yè.

-Botanical source: The herb Folium Perillae (Perilla Leaf) is the dry leaf of the Perilla frutescens(L.) Britt., it is a plant of the Perilla L. genus, the Labiatae family (Lamiaceae, mint family) of the Lamiales order.
+Botanical Source: Folium Perillae (Perilla Leaf) is the dryied leaf of Perilla frutescens (L.) Britt., a plant belonging to the genus Perilla L., family Lamiaceae (formerly Labiatae, the mint family), order Lamiales.

-Herbal classic book defined the herb Folium Perillae (Perilla Leaf, Zǐ Sū Yè) as the dry leaf of (1).Perilla frutescens (L.) Britt.
-Other famous herbal classics defined the herb as the dry leaf of species of the same family:(1).Perilla frutescens(L.) Britt., (2).Perilla frutescens (L.) Britt.var.acuta (Thunb.)
+Classical herbal texts define Folium Perillae (Perilla Leaf, Zǐ Sū Yè) as the dried leaf of (1) Perilla frutescens (L.) Britt.
+Other authoritative herbal classics define the herb as the dried leaf of species:(1) Perilla frutescens(L.) Britt., (2) Perilla frutescens (L.) Britt.var.acuta (Thunb.)
 Kudo.
-These 2 commonly used species are introduced:
+These two commonly used species are described below:

 (1).Perilla frutescens(L.)Britt.

-Pharmacological actions: ①.Antimicrobial activity: inhibitory effects on Staphylococcus aureus, Candida albicans, Cryptococcus hominis, Trichophyton rubrum, Microsporum gypseum and Epidermophyton floccosum; ②.Effect on the gastrointestinal tract; ③.Effects on the coagulation system.
+Pharmacological Actions: (1) Antimicrobial activity: inhibitory effects against Staphylococcus aureus, Candida albicans, Cryptococcus neoformans, Trichophyton rubrum, Microsporum gypseum, and Epidermophyton floccosum; (2) Effects on the gastrointestinal tract; (3) Effects on the coagulation system.

 Administration of Folium Perillae (Zǐ Sū Yè):